Kotambail-Hegde/Masquerade-Emulator/README.md

 * Supports dynamic drag and drop of roms.
 This includes multiple rom files for Space Invaders and Pacman/MsPacman

 _**Known Major Issues/Features under Debug/Implementation**_
+* NES is still not able to boot Dragon Warrior III
 * GBA still doesn't support audio output (only GB/GBC based APU is implemented)

 _**Other Issues/Features under Debug/Implementation**_